andoowhy/EgoCS/README.md

 ![Easily Enable / Disable Systems](https://raw.githubusercontent.com/wiki/andoowhy/EgoCS/img/SystemTogglesExample.gif)

 # Limitations
 - Only OnTrigger\* and OnCollision\* MonoBehaviour Messages are converted into EgoEvents.
-More to be added soon.
+More to be added.
 - Unity3D v5.3+ Multi Scene Editing not supported (yet)

 # TODO